 D ebugging 18

-FlashSignoff .
-18
+FlashSignoff 18

-FlashChecksum .
-18
+FlashChecksum 17

-Flags .
-18
+Flags 17

-Overriding the flash loader itself .
-17
+Overriding the flash loader itself 16

+Combining overrides 16

 Introduction

 Many development boards use flash memory as the primary code memory.
 Normally, flash memory cannot be written directly from C-SPY when a program is to be downloaded and debugged, but must instead be flashed or programmed by a dedicated program-the flash loader-that executes on the target system.